-This grant is currently closed but will reopen in fall 2023.
+This grant is currently closed but will reopen in on December 8, 2023.

 - Funding Source: the American Rescue Plan Act (ARPA) through Vermont Legislative appropriation